roketag33/MonoTaskr/store-listing.md

 Choose from pre-set durations (25, 45, or 60 minutes) and start your focus session with one click.
 Pause or reset anytime.

 **🚫 Smart Site Blocking**
-Automatically blocks popular time-wasters like YouTube, Facebook, Twitter, Instagram, Reddit, and Netflix while you work.
+Automatically blocks distracting websites while you work.
+You can easily customize this list in the settings.
 No willpower needed.

 **📊 Track Your Progress**
 See your daily statistics including session count and total focus time.
 Review your complete session history to track improvements.